 - Giverny (Normandy) – a very small village famous the house of Monet and the museum of the Impressionists.
 The gardens of the house are open from end March.

 Blankenheim is a very small town in the Eifel region in Germany.
 We went there for Easter and we absolutely fell in love with this tiny place: half-timbered houses, cobblestone streets.
-If feels as you go back in time.
+It feels as if you go back in time.
 Did I mention that there is also a castle?
 And the nature lovers won’t be disappointed as there are some picturesque walking trails.

 Bretten is another place in Germany with half-timbered houses and authentic atmosphere.
 It’s famous for the Melanchthon’s House – an important figure of the Reformation.
 When in Bretten you can take also a trip to Karlsruhe and visit the Baden State Museum hosted in the Karlsruhe Palace.
 Bretten is a lovely place to just relax and take it easy.
 There isn’t much happening there, but if you love to travel slowly and enjoy contemplating your surroundings, you won’t be disappointed by Bretten.

 Bulgaria is an up-and-coming destination that still needs to be discovered.
 It’s a lovely country with amazing cultural and historical heritage and great natural diversity.
-Easter in Bulgaria is celebrated on a different date than in West Europe, as Bulgaria is an Orthodox country, s it will never be that crowded in Bulgaria for Easter.
+Easter in Bulgaria is celebrated on a different date than in West Europe, as Bulgaria is an Orthodox country, so it will never be that crowded in Bulgaria for Easter.
 Once in a couple of years the Orthodox Easter coincides with the Western one.

 My suggestion for an Easter weekend itinerary in Bulgaria is: